boazbk/crypto/lec_03_pseudorandom-generators.md

 [^seed]:Because we use a small input to grow a large pseudorandom string, the input to a pseudorandom generator is often known as its *seed*.

+The proof of [lengthextendprgthm](){.ref} is indicative of many practical constructions of pseudorandom generators.
+Many operating systems keep track of an initial _seed_ of randomness, and  supply a system call `rand` such that every call to `rand` applies a pseudorandom generator $G'$ to the current seed, uses part of the output to update the seed, and returns the remainder to the caller.

 > # {.remark title="Unpredictablity and indistinguishability- an alternative approach for proving the length extension theorem" #alternativelengthextendrem}